Want to try first? Get the Aleenta experience with a Teaser Pass $49

 Lunar Cycle: New Moon 🌑

-• Oestrogen and progesterone levels are at their lowest before slowly increasing as your period progresses.
+• Oestrogen and progesterone levels are at their lowest before slowly increasing as your period progresses (the shedding of the endometrial tissue that builds up to line your uterus each month).

 • The body is using glycogen (aka stored fuel) as energy.